Emma-MacK/Software_assessment/docs/Installation.md

 N.B.
 We ask that third party users create their own copy of the github repository before cloning it locally!

+If you plan on using docker to run the tool, skip to the [docker](#docker) section rather than following the environment set up

 The environment for running the tool can be set up with the following commands

 ```